Awards of the United States Department of State: Honor awards

 Honor awards bestow recognition on an individual or group who has made a significant contribution to the Department’s mission.
 The honor awards vary in scope and magnitude.
 The impact of the act or deed which precipitates the nomination is carefully examined, and consideration is given to whether the act to be recognized benefits the post or bureau, the area, the Department of State, or the Federal Government as a whole.

 Secretary's Distinguished Service Award

 The Secretary's Distinguished Service Award is presented at the discretion of the Secretary of State in recognition of exceptionally outstanding leadership, professional competence, and significant accomplishment over a sustained period of time in the field of foreign affairs.
-Such achievementsmust be of notable national or international significance and have made an important contribution to the advancement of U.S. national interests.
+Such achievements must be of notable national or international significance and have made an important contribution to the advancement of U.S. national interests.

 The award is personally authorized by the Secretary of State provided that one of the criteria eligibility in Foreign Affairs Manual is met.
 It may be presented to members of the foreign affairs communities.

 The award consists of a gold medal set and a certificate signed by the Secretary.